rickqu/Vivid21Software/README.md

 ## Structure
 All subfolders should be able to compile by themselves.
-### Master
+### Arduino
-All code and dependencies for the main controller.
+All code for our Arduino.
+This is a dumb LED controller that sits on a network and waits for frames to display.

-### Slave
+### Exhibit Controller
-All code and dependencies for distributed controllers.
+Code for a central computer which controls the entire exhibit.
+User executable code is in cmd folder.